verrazzano/verrazzano/examples/hello-helidon/README.md

    This script not only installs the model and binding, but also waits for the pods in the *greet* namespace to be ready, and then calls one of the endpoints provided by the REST service implemented by the example application.
-In the next sections we provide more details of the application and endpoints provided by it.
+In the following sections, you'll find more details about the application and endpoints provided by it.

-1. Verify if all objects have started.
-Objects are started in the *greet*, *verrazzano-system* and *monitoring* namespaces.
+1. Verify that all the objects have started.
+Objects are started in the *greet*, *verrazzano-system*, and *monitoring* namespaces.
 The following code block shows the objects to expect.
 Objects not related to this sample application have been removed from the list.